needle-mirror/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 * The uniform `size`
 * The non-uniform `scale`

-You can use these attributes to perform uniform and non-uniform scaling independently.
-For example, use the particle scale to compute an initial random scale, and use the size attribute to animate every element, keeping its ratio.
+You can use any of these two attributes to perform uniform and non-uniform scaling independently : for instance use the scale to compute an initial random scale, and use the size attribute to animate every element, keeping its ratio.